 viii.
 Make sure to submit your comments by the comment period deadline identified.

-EPA received an application as follows to register a pesticide product that proposes a new use for one of its currently registered active ingredients.
-Notice of receipt of this application does not imply a decision by the Agency on the applications.
+EPA received an application as follows to register a pesticide product that proposes new uses for certain of its active ingredients.
+This notice of receipt of this application pursuant to the provisions of section 3(c)(4) of FIFRA does not imply a decision by the Agency on the application.

-B. Description of the New Use/Changed Use Patter Represented by the Above-mentioned Proposed Product Registration Application
+B. Description of the New Use/Changed Use Pattern Represented by the Above-mentioned Proposed Product Registration Application

 List of SubjectsEnd List of Subjects Start Signature